 Eliminate the ability to text while driving

 Even though it is against the law in many places around the country, teenagers (as is the case with many of the rest of us) regularly text and speak on their phones while behind the wheel.
-According to a recent survey by Consumer Reports, about 30 percent of teenagers admitted to texting while driving over a one-month period of time (with about 50 percent fessing up to talking on the phone).
 The dangers here are indisputable and car crashes are the number one cause of death among teens.
 As it is difficult to legislate or explain away the inherent risks of texting while driving, parents should make it technologically difficult or impossible to do so.

 Here again, most major carriers have subscription-based services that use the GPS technology found within smartphones to eliminate the ability to text once they are in motion at certain speeds.
 Consumer Reports recommends two different independent services that either prohibit texting or curb the desire to do so behind the wheel.
 For $6.99 per month, tXtBlocker reliably eliminates texting capabilities for most smartphones while in motion.
 Another creative option is DriveSafe.ly, a free service that reads text messages and emails aloud as they are received.

 Go with a second line over a prepaid phone